A variational time discretization for the compressible Euler equations: Introduction

+Formally, system \eqref{E:FULL} is equivalent to the one where the energy equation is replaced by \eqref{E:ENTCON} (or even \eqref{E:ENTCHAR}).
+But since the solutions to the compressible Euler equations may become discontinuous in finite time, the physically reasonable relaxation is that the specific entropy should be non-decreasing forward in time, which expresses the second law of thermodynamics.
+It follows that

+where $\bar{S}$ is the initial specific entropy.
+An Eulerian argument in support of \eqref{E:SINF}, based on entropy inequalities, was given in \cite{Tadmor1986}.
+We will assume that

+for some $\alpha\in\R$.
+Since the shift of $S$ by $\alpha$ can be absorbed into the constant $\kappa>0$, we may assume without loss of generality that $\alpha=0$, thus $S$ is non-negative.
+As for the isentropic Euler equations, global existence and uniqueness of weak solutions to the full system \eqref{E:FULL} are open problems, even in one space dimension.

-In this paper, we will consider a different variational principle for the compressible gas dynamics equations that is motivated by minimizing movements for curves of maximal slope on metric spaces; see \cites{AmbrosioGigliSavare2008, DeGiorgi1993, JordanKinderlehrerOtto1998}.
-Instead of minimizing total energy, we try to decrease the internal energy as fast as possible, while changing the velocity as little as possible.
-More precisely, we try to find the right balance between dissipating the internal energy and minimizing the acceleration.
-A similar approach has been used in the context of polyconvex elasticity in \cites{DemouliniStuartTzavaras2001, DemouliniStuartTzavaras2012}.
-For any given initial data, we define a variational time discretization for \eqref{E:FULL} and prove the convergence of a sequence of approximate solutions to a measure-valued solution of \eqref{E:FULL}.
+In this paper, we will consider a variational time discretization for the compressible gas dynamics equations that is motivated by minimizing movements for curves of maximal slope on metric spaces; see \cites{AmbrosioGigliSavare2008, DeGiorgi1993, JordanKinderlehrerOtto1998}.
+For any given initial data with finite mass and total energy, we prove that sequences of approximate solutions generated by this scheme converge to a measure-valued solution of \eqref{E:FULL}.

-Notice that the concept of measure-valued solutions is rather weak.
-On the other hand, in view of the non-uniqueness results by De Lellis and Sz{\'e}kelyhidi one may wonder whether a distinguished weak solution of \eqref{E:FULL} can be identified at all and what sets it apart from the other solutions.
-In addition, there is numerical evidence that approximate solutions do not converge as the discretization parameter tends to zero since new features emerge at each length scale.
-It has therefore been suggested by some researchers that the solution concept for \eqref{E:FULL} must be reconsidered, for example in favor of measure-valued or statistical solutions; see \cites{LimYuGlimmLiSharp2008, LimIwerksGlimmSharp2010, FjordholmKaeppeliMishraTadmor2014}.